MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-receiving-and-putting-away-in-basic-warehousing.md

  In a more complex manufacturing environment, the planning worksheet is used to plan supply based on item parameters such as rescheduling period, safety lead time, reorder point, and batch calculations of consolidated demand from all product levels.

 ## Setting Up the Sample Data
- The standard [!INCLUDE[demo](../ApplicationDesign/includes/demo_md.md)] demonstration company currently has lots of unplanned demand.
+ The standard FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[demo](../ApplicationDesign/includes/demo_md.md)] --> --> demonstration company currently has lots of unplanned demand.
 During the different planning tasks in this walkthrough, you will have to deviate from the realistic business flow by ignoring demand with close due dates and instead use demand with later due dates.

 ## Using the Order Planning Window
  The **Order Planning** window can be accessed from several different locations on the **Departments** menu in the navigation pane: